Institutional Review Board

 The approval of the IRB is a requirement for research projects involving human subjects.
 Approval must be obtained BEFORE the research is started.
 Please see links below for forms and procedures.
 The initial application and other forms, as applicable, must be submitted to the Office Of Grants and Sponsored Projects.
 If you have any questions please call 484-646-4167.

-All investiagtors involved in human subjects research must complete training every three years.
-Training can be completed using NIH's training course "Protecting Human Research Participants."
-Once training is completed through NIH's training course, the investigator must print the certificate of completion and send it with their application to the IRB.
+All investigators involved in human subjects research must complete training every three years.
+Training can be completed using CITI's training course.
+Once training is completed, the investigator must print the certificate of completion and send it with their application to the IRB.
+Please review the instructions on setting up a CITI account.

 Additional Information and Procedures: